PaddlePaddle/PaddleRec/README_en.md

   ```bash
   python -m pip install paddle-rec
   ```
-  > This method will download and install`paddlepaddle-v1.7.2-cpu`，if you are prompted that `PaddlePaddle` can not be installed automatically，You need to install `PaddlePaddle` manually，and then install `Paddlerec` again：
+  > This method will download and install `paddlepaddle-v1.7.2-cpu`.
+If `PaddlePaddle` can not be installed automatically，You need to install `PaddlePaddle` manually，and then install `PaddleRec` again：
-  > - Download PaddlePaddle whl from [address](https://pypi.org/project/paddlepaddle/1.7.2/#files) and install by pip.
+  > - Download [PaddlePaddle](https://pypi.org/project/paddlepaddle/1.7.2/#files) and install by pip.
-  > - Directly install `PaddlePaddle` by pip，`python -m pip install paddlepaddle==1.7.2 -i https://mirror.baidu.com/pypi/simple`
+  > - Install `PaddlePaddle` by pip，`python -m pip install paddlepaddle==1.7.2 -i https://mirror.baidu.com/pypi/simple`
   > - Other installation problems can be raised in [Paddle Issue](https://github.com/PaddlePaddle/Paddle/issues) or [PaddleRec Issue](https://github.com/PaddlePaddle/PaddleRec/issues)

 2. **Install by source code**